Concordium/concordium-wallet-proxy/README.md

 * `GET /v0/accNonce/{account address}`: get the next nonce for an account
 * `GET /v0/accEncryptionKey/{account address}`: get the public encryption key of the account
-* `GET /v0/transactionCost`: get the cost of a simple transfer
+* `GET /v0/transactionCost`: get the cost of a transaction
 * `GET /v0/submissionStatus/{transactionHash OR submissionId}`: get the status of a transfer or credential deployment
 * `PUT /v0/submitCredential`: deploy a credential/create an account